 Some guests might remember this photo opportunity pictured above that was available at Chef Mickey’s prior to being seated.
 At the time of writing, this opportunity is no longer available as they are trying to eliminate as much contact as possible between guests and Cast Members.

-Chef Mickey’s only serves a breakfast menu at this time.
+Chef Mickey’s serves a breakfast and dinner menu at this time.
 Let’s take a look at the menu items!

 - Fruit of the season